chr15m/indie.css/README.md

+** 🚧 Work in progress.
+I'm dogfooding this until it's ready for you. **

 indie.css is a simple, minimal, classless* CSS stylesheet to make your site or app look good.

 [Download](#download) | [Goals](#goals) | [Customizing](#customizing) | [Alternatives](#alternatives) | [Who](#who)